 On the same lines, this pCR provides considerations of mapping mandatory parameters and encapsulating AppIinfo in EAS Profile.
 This will allow MEC Application to register with EES seamlessly and EAS Profile will not be impacted with any change in AppInfo in future.

+These changes will also be helpful in federation scenario between two architectures.
+A possible use case where such a need will arise is “A MEC Application Instance registers with EES with only mandatory parameters (EAS ID and EAS endpoint).
+EES interprets it as an EAS and does not preserve other MEC Application Instance related information.
+In a federated deployment, if an AC wants to access this MEC application within the MEC environment, the MEC federation manager might require information such as “appProvider” which are available only in AppInfo schema but lost in this scenario.”

 2 Proposal